smoh/astroquery/docs/utils/tap.rst

 TAP provides two operation modes: Synchronous and Asynchronous:

-* Synchronous: the response to the request will be generated as soon as the request received by the server.
+* Synchronous: the response to the request will be generated as soon as the request is received by the server.
 (Do not use this method for queries that generate a big amount of results.)

 * Asynchronous: the server will start a job that will execute the request.